happner/happner-2/docs/happn.md

 ### Datalayer Events

-Components with `accessLevel: 'mesh'` in their config have direct access to datalayer event emitter.
+Components with `accessLevel: 'mesh'` in their config have direct access to happn event emitter.

 Note: Data content of these events is in flux.